-A. If you relocated during the year then you must complete a Certificate in respect of each Practice.
+- A. If you relocated during the year then you must complete a Certificate in respect of each Practice.
 However, if your host PCT/LHB changed due to a PCT/LHB merger (but you did not change Practices) only one Certificate is required.
-If you moved from England or Wales to Scotland or Northern Ireland you will need to complete one Certificate in respect of England/Wales and another in respect of Scotland or Northern Ireland.

-Q. I am a salaried GP (i.e. a Performer) directly employed (i.e. schedule E) by a Practice, PCT, LHB, or SPMS/APMS Provider; do I have to complete a form?

-A. Yes, you are legally required to complete a Type 2 self-assessment form at the end of pensions year 2009/10.
+If you moved from England or Wales to Scotland or Northern Ireland you will need to complete one Certificate in respect of England/Wales and another in respect of Scotland or Northern Ireland. - Q. I am a salaried GP (i.e. a Performer) directly employed (i.e. schedule E) by a Practice, PCT, LHB, or SPMS/APMS Provider; do I have to complete a form? - A. Yes, you are legally required to complete a Type 2 self-assessment form at the end of pensions year 2010/11.
 This is to ensure you have paid the correct rate of tiered contributions.

-Q. What do I do if I am subject to 'pensions overlap'?

-A. You should seek assistance from an accountant.

-Q. What is a NHS Pension Scheme Employing Authority (EA)?

-A. A Scheme Employing Authority, for the purposes of 'pensioning' GPs NHS income (as a Provider) is generally a PCT, Local Health Board, OOHP, and their own Practice.

-Q. Are GP shareholders eligible for seniority payments?

-A. Much depends on the contract; GP shareholders should seek clarification from their PCT/LHB.

-Q. My GMS/PMS/APMS Practice converted from being a partnership to a limited company on the 1st of October 2009, how does this affect the Certificate?

-A. Each GP (and non-GP) Provider must complete 2 Certificates, the main Certificate covering the period 01/04/2009 to 30/09/2009 and the Ltd Co Certificate covering the period 01/10/2009 to 31/03/2010.

-Q. I am a GP with my own Ltd Co Practice however, for tax reasons, have separately set up another Ltd Co as a 'vehicle' for my fringe NHS (i.e. PEC, OOHs) income to flow through; is this pensionable?

-A. No. If you have set up a limited company yourself (as an individual) that is a separate legal entity to your Practice any income that is paid to you cannot be pensionable.
-This is because the 'unique' limited company that you have set up does not qualify under the Regulations as an 'Employing Authority' or 'GP Provider'.
+This form is on NHS Pensions website. - Q. What do I do if I am subject to 'pensions overlap'? - A. You should seek assistance from an accountant. - Q. What is a NHS Pension Scheme (NHSPS) Employing Authority (EA)? - A. A NHSPS Employing Authority in respect of GPs is generally the PCT, LHB, or OOHP. - Q. Are GP shareholders eligible for seniority payments? - A. Much depends on the contract; GP shareholders should seek clarification from their PCT/LHB. - Q. My GMS/PMS/APMS Practice converted from being a partnership to a limited company on the 1st of October 2010, how does this affect the Certificate? - A. Each GP (and non-GP) Provider must complete 2 Certificates, the main Certificate covering the period 01/04/2010 to 30/09/2010 and the Ltd Co Certificate covering the period 01/10/2010 to 31/03/2011. - Q. I am a GP with my own Ltd Co Practice however, for tax reasons, have separately set up another Ltd Co as a 'vehicle' for my fringe NHS (i.e. PEC, OOHs) income to flow through; is this pensionable? - A. No. If you have set up a limited company yourself (i.e. as an individual) that is a separate legal entity to your Practice any income that is paid to you cannot be pensionable.
+This is because the unique' limited company that you have set up does not qualify under the Regulations as an Employing Authority or as an individual member.

+NHSPS RETIREMENT RULES

+- Q. What are the rules regarding claiming NHS pensionbenefits? - A. A GP shareholder (Provider) and non-GP shareholder (Provider) must terminate any involvement in the contract in order to claim their pension.
+This means they must cease to be a shareholder for at least 24 hours.

+A GP Provider (or non-GP Provider) who is the sole shareholder must completely terminate their contract with the PCT/LHB.
+If they are one of a number of shareholders they must give up their shares however the actual contract can remain intact.

-PENSIONABLE INCOME (DIVIDENDS & SALARY)
+NHS PENSIONABLE INCOME (DIVIDENDS & SALARY)

-Q. What is classed as NHS pensionable pay in 2009/10?

-A. Please see Annex A below.

-Q. I am a GP Shareholder; do I have to 'pension' all of my NHS GP work?

-A. Yes, you must 'pension' all of your NHS GP (Practitioner) income; you cannot opt out of 'pensioning' certain parts of Practitioner income.
+- Q. What is classed as NHS pensionable pay in 2010/11? - A. Please see Annex A below. - Q. I am a GP Shareholder; do I have to 'pension' all of my NHS GP work? - A. Yes, you must 'pension' all of your eligible NHS GP (Practitioner) income; you cannot opt out of 'pensioning' certain parts of Practitioner income.
 As far as the Ltd Co Practice/Centre is concerned you must 'pension' all the income you draw down.
+Any income (profits) retained in the business are not pensionable even if you take this (reserved) income in the future.